sj26/mailcatcher/RELEASING.md

 RubyGems uses OIDC trusted publishing and GitHub Container Registry uses the workflow's short-lived `GITHUB_TOKEN`.
 Docker Hub only supports OIDC for organizations.
-A personal token is still account-wide for the dedicated publisher's own account, but within the `sj26` namespace that account has server-side access only to `sj26/mailcatcher`.
-A compromised publisher could create content in its own namespace but could not modify other `sj26` repositories.
-The workflow additionally limits Buildx's use of that credential to pull and push requests for `sj26/mailcatcher`; that client-side scope is defense in depth, not a substitute for the dedicated account.
+The `sj26` personal token is account-wide, so keep its lifetime short and rotate it regularly.
+The workflow limits Buildx's use of that credential to pull and push requests for `sj26/mailcatcher`, but that client-side scope is defense in depth rather than a server-enforced permission boundary.

 ## Publish a release